guilhemmarchand/trackme/docs/userguide.rst

 **The features are almost equivalents between data sources and data hosts, with a few exceptions:**

-- ``state condition:`` the data host entity is considered active as long as at least one sourcetype continues to be indexed
+- ``state condition:`` the data host entity state depends on the global data host alerting policy and eventually its own configuration
+- Depending on the data ``hosts alerting policy``, an host will be red if no more sourcetypes are emitting data for it, or individually by sourcetype if at least one sourcetype does not respect monitoring rules
 - Using ``allowlists and blocklists`` provide additional granularity to define what data has to be included or is excluded during the searches
 - ``Outliers detection`` is available for data hosts too and would help detecting significant changes such as a major sourcetype that is not ingested anymore
 - ``logical group``: a data host can be part of a logical group, this feature is useful for example to handle a couple of active / passive entities (example with firewalls) where the passive entity will not be generating any data actively